 Product /Device shelf life — Every product or device has a shelf life, which should ideally be declared at the time of its launch.
 Care must be taken to update or replace them, as the case may be for each of them.
 Ensuring compliance can prove to be more expensive for products or devices past serviceable life.

 Authorization and authentication — Permission to access or update data in devices must be given only to those who need it absolutely.
-This becomes important specially in multi-user products for tracing security incidents.
+This becomes important especially in multi-user products for tracing security incidents.

 Remote patching— Recalling products or services is expensive.
 So, they must be designed to allow remote patching in case any issue arises.